 - otherwise, in all the circumstances, wrong.

 Where that happens, the Ombudsman may recommend that a provider remedy the problem for example by:

 - apologising to a student

 Education providers are given an opportunity to comment on any recommendations made by the Ombudsman.

 If the Ombudsman finds evidence which suggests misconduct, the Ombudsman can notify the provider’s principal executive officer.

-Standard 8.5 of the National Code 2007 states that if any external complaint handling or appeal process results in a decision that supports the student, the provider must immediately implement any decision, and/or corrective and preventative action required.
+Standard 10.4 of the National Code 2018 states that if any external complaint handling or appeal process results in a decision or recommendation that supports the student, the provider must immediately implement the decision or recommendation, and/or take the corrective and preventative action required.

 Results of individual complaint and external appeal investigations are not generally made public.